HITECHCRIME/HC_S35_Upclick/README.md

-likes, hearts, souls and mojis on screen amount to nothing more than a veil too thin your own loop your own kind craves attention coded into you at the origin_ coded into your own mind
+likes, hearts, souls and mojis on screen amount to nothing more than a veil too thin your own loop your own kind craves attention coded minds / into you at the origin_ coded into your own mind